dancocos/dancocos/_posts/2023-10-20-Tailscale-DNS-Scripts.markdown

 ![Too Damn High Meme Guy with text "the number of clicks is too damn high!](/images/number-of-clicks-too-damn-high.png)

 Of course there is a way to script this so I created the following two scripts in  `~/bin` the first line is for Wi-Fi the second is for LAN your interface names may vary.

+## Note it doesn't have be this complicated [read here instead](/2024/10/20/Tailscale-and-Pi-hole-ad-blocking.html) wherein you can just disable your TS VPN temporarily

 in `dns-gen`
 ```